 A ranch within the park houses 1,500 bison which makes for a key wildlife encounter.
 Other species that leverage the grasslands and alpine tundra include badger, beaver, black bear, bighorn sheep, cougar, elk, mule deer, and pronghorn.
 The astounding golden eagle and exquisite golden eagle are two of the more captivating of the over 200 species of birds.

-Great Sand Dunes Trails
+Great Sand Dunes National Park Trails:

 There are several trails in the park and hiking amongst the dunes is permissible.
 However, you are warned that temperatures can be excessive.
 Plan for drinking lots of water.